 As I study the Word of God, I find the New Testament filled with repeated warnings written to born-again believers about the possibility of abandoning faith in Jesus and walking away from Christ.

 If, as some confidently assert, that walking away from the Lord in unbelief isn’t a possibility, I would have to ask them why there are so many warnings about doing that very thing scattered throughout the New Testament?
 Warnings like: Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, and by which you are being saved, if you hold fast to the word I preached to you — unless you believed in vain.
 1 Corinthians 15:1–2 The word “if” in the passage above is vitally important to note because it introduces a conditional clause.
 We sometimes forget that although salvation is free, it is not unconditional.
 It is conditioned on faith.
 As the Apostle Paul states above, the continuation of faith is absolutely necessary.
 Furthermore, we can also see that the Apostle Paul believed it was possible to ”believe in vain.”

 Also, take note of his words in Galatians 5:

 Look: I, Paul, say to you that if you accept circumcision, Christ will be of no advantage to you.
 I testify again to every man who accepts circumcision that he is obligated to keep the whole law.
-You are severed from Christ, you who would be justified by the law; you have fallen away from grace.
+You are severed from Christ, you who would be justified by the law; you have fallen away from grace. vv.
+2–4

-I know there are many sincere followers of Christ who passionately reject any idea of a true believer possessing the freedom or ability to walk away from the Lord in unbelief.
-I respect their position, but as I study the Word of God, I see repeated warnings by the New Testament authors about doing that very thing.
-As a Bible teacher, I feel it is my responsibility to respectfully communicate the message of God’s Word without bias or partiality.
+believer ever walking away from the Lord in unbelief.
+I respect their position, but as I study the Word of God, I cannot embrace it because of repeated warnings by the New Testament authors about doing that very thing.
+As a Bible teacher, it is my responsibility to respectfully communicate the message of God’s Word without bias or partiality.